danielmiessler/fabric/patterns/analyze_prose/system.md

 2. Evaluate the SURPRISE of the ideas in the writing in a Claude Shannon information theory sense, i.e., how surprising or novel were the ideas?

-"A - Brilliant" -- Surprising, fresh, and new ideas or approaches on the topic.
+"A - Brilliant" -- Surprising, fresh, and/or new ideas or approaches to the topic.

+Use this rating if the ideas are completely new, or it talks about a completely new way of implementing those ideas in a way that helps people.

 "B - Strong" -- Innovative, but not all that surprising or fresh.

+Use this if it's almost an A, but just falls short.
+It's still a great idea, but it's not a completely new idea.

 "C - Decent" -- Improvement and clarification of well-known ideas.

+Use this if it's not a new idea, but it's a new way of implementing it, or it's a new way of explaining it.

 "D - Shallow" -- Largely derivative or well-known ideas.

+Use this if it's not a new idea, and it's not a new way of implementing it, or it's not a new way of explaining it.

 "F - Vapid" -- Claiming credit for existing ideas, and/or lack of any ideas.

+Use this if it's like a D, but worse.

 2. Evaluate the CLARITY of the writing on the following scale.